 A total of 12 tailings piles were identified at the start of the mapping and sampling program and a total of 299 samples from the 12 tailings piles were obtained.
-Samples were obtained at random locations on the top surface of those piles from small holes excavated with an excavator and systematically at 2 meter spacings in the walls (slopes) of the piles from hand dug or excavated trenches, all at depths of 1.2 to 1.5 meters.
+Samples were obtained at random locations on the top surface of those piles from small holes excavated with an excavator and systematically at 2 metre spacings in the walls (slopes) of the piles from hand dug or excavated trenches, all at depths of 1.2 to 1.5 metres.
 The samples were then preserved, stored, secured, and transported following industry standard methods.
 The assay program was performed by ALS Minerals Ltda. of Lima, Perú and included standard QA/QC samples to enforce the validity of the results.
-The results (see Prophecy's news release dated February 2, 2015) indicate silver grades up to 1200 g/t, gold grades up to 7 g/t and indium grades up to 154.5 g/t.
-The Pulacayo mine extracted ore mostly from the Tajo Vein System which is a High Sulphidation Epithermal System of 2.5 km wide by 2.7 km long, to minimum depths of 1,000 meters, and was the main source of the historical ore production.
+The results (refer to Prophecy's news release dated February 2, 2015 filed on SEDAR or available on the Company's website) indicate silver grades up to 1200 g/t, gold grades up to 7 g/t and indium grades up to 154.5 g/t.
+The Pulacayo mine extracted ore mostly from the Tajo Vein System which is a High Sulphidation Epithermal System with dimensions 2.5 km wide by 2.7 km long, to minimum depth of 1,000 metres, and was the main source of the historical ore production.